 5. Walk along the Malecón and watch the classic cars.

 We took a number of great photos of vintage cars as we walked along the Malecón between Habana Centro and Habana Vieja.
-Marvin was in car paradise!
+A long-time lover of old cars, Marvin was in paradise!

 Location: Malecón, from Avenida 23 to Prado.